Srijancse-zz/Srijancse.github.io/_posts/2017-05-11-operational-transformation.markdown

 This is the second post about **Operational Transformation**, the real time collaborative editing algorithm.
 The first post was [How Real-Time Collaborative Editors work?
 [Operational Transformation]](http://www.srijanagarwal.me/writing/collaborative-editing/).

-In this post, I would be digging deep into operations, transforms function and also how clients wait for **acknowledgement** from server before sending more operations.
+In this post, I would be digging deep into how clients wait for **acknowledgement** from server before sending more operations and compound operational transformation.

+### Transformation function
+To recap, for handling concurrent operations, we use the **tranform** function that takes two operations that have been applied to the same document state (but on different clients) and computes a new operation that can be applied after the second operation and that preserves the first operation’s intended change.

+Basically, there exists two kinds of transformation functions :

+* **Inclusion Transformation** : denoted as IT(a, b), which transforms Operation `a` against another operation `b` in such a way that the impact of `b` is effectively included.

+* **Exclusion Transformation** : denoted as ET(a, b), which transforms operation `a` against another operation `b` in such a way that the impact of `b` is effectively excluded.

+Transformation functions are named differently in different OT systems, and some compound transformation functions may combine both IT and ET functionalities in one function.
+One of the papers, [Analysis of Operational Transformation Algorithms](http://www.springer.com/cda/content/document/cda_downloaddocument/9788132226369-c2.pdf?SGWID=0-0-45-1564306-p177709634) is really good, and analyses all the different OT systems.

+### Client - Server Acknowledgement approach

 Just to recap, what the theory of Operational Transformation in [High Latency, Low-Bandwidth Windowing in the Jupiter Collaboration System](http://lively-kernel.org/repository/webwerkstatt/projects/Collaboration/paper/Jupiter.pdf) says is that a client can send operations in a sequence to the server and vice versa.
 This means that the client and server can traverse through the state space through different paths of operational transformation to the same convergent state depending on when they receive the other operations.